Introduction:

 Myth 3: Crossing your legs causes varicose veins.

 While crossing your legs can restrict blood flow and cause temporary swelling, it does not directly cause varicose veins.
-However, sitting or standing for long periods of time can put extra pressure on the veins and contribute to their development.
+However, sitting or standing for long periods can put extra pressure on the veins and contribute to their development.

 Myth 4: Varicose veins are only a problem if they are painful.